035966-L3/Sleeping-Cup-Testcases/#2/D/README.md

 ### General instruction

-You need to adjust the data using `adjust.cpp` after generation.
+You need to adjust the inputs using `adjust.cpp` after generation.

 ### Usage (Windows)